§ Tracks

 For students

-Teams of up to 3 current undergraduate students plus 1 guide — defined as anyone who is not a current undergraduate student (graduate student, professor, or industry professional).
+Teams of up to 3 current undergraduate students plus 1 mentor — defined as anyone who is not a current undergraduate student (graduate student, professor, or industry professional).

 Aligns with SMIO's educational mission and encourages mentorship in the OR community.